Glycogen: History

 Glycogen was discovered by Claude Bernard.
 His experiments showed that the liver contained a substance that could give rise to reducing sugar by the action of a "ferment" in the liver.
 By 1857, he described the isolation of a substance he called "la matière glycogène", or "sugar-forming substance".
-Soon after the discovery of glycogen in the liver, A. Sanson found that muscular tissue also contains glycogen.
-The empirical formula for glycogen of (C_{6}H_{10}O_{5})n was established by Kekulé in 1858.
+Soon after the discovery of glycogen in the liver, M.A.
+Sanson found that muscular tissue also contains glycogen.
+The empirical formula for glycogen of (C_{6}H_{10}O_{5})n was established by August Kekulé in 1858.

+Sanson, M. A. "Note sur la formation physiologique du sucre dans l’economie animale."
+Comptes rendus des séances de l'Académie des Sciences 44 (1857): 1323-5.

 Metabolism

 Synthesis

 Glycogen synthesis is, unlike its breakdown, endergonic—it requires the input of energy.
 Energy for glycogen synthesis comes from uridine triphosphate (UTP), which reacts with glucose-1-phosphate, forming UDP-glucose, in a reaction catalysed by UTP—glucose-1-phosphate uridylyltransferase.
 Glycogen is synthesized from monomers of UDP-glucose initially by the protein glycogenin, which has two tyrosine anchors for the reducing end of glycogen, since glycogenin is a homodimer.
 After about eight glucose molecules have been added to a tyrosine residue, the enzyme glycogen synthase progressively lengthens the glycogen chain using UDP-glucose, adding α(1→4)-bonded glucose to the nonreducing end of the glycogen chain.

 The glycogen branching enzyme catalyzes the transfer of a terminal fragment of six or seven glucose residues from a nonreducing end to the C-6 hydroxyl group of a glucose residue deeper into the interior of the glycogen molecule.
 The branching enzyme can act upon only a branch having at least 11 residues, and the enzyme may transfer to the same glucose chain or adjacent glucose chains.